 With 60,000+ women diagnosed annually with DCIS (Ductal Carcinoma In Situ), it is estimated that there are over 1 million women living with a DCIS diagnosis.

 Fear, confusion and overtreatment are life-altering problems that many women diagnosed with DCIS feel totally alone with.

 “The time is now to discuss a change in the approach to DCIS.
 We should be demanding change.” – Dr. Laura Esserman, MD, MBA, professor of surgery and radiology at UCSF and Director of the Carol Franc Buck Breast Care Center, UCSF

 “Strong consideration should be given to changing the phrase DCIS to eliminate the ‘anxiety-producing’ term carcinoma.” – Dr. Carmen Allegra, MD, Chief of Hematology and Oncology, Shands Cancer Center, University of Florida

-Please “like” our Facebook page or “Follow” to join our Proactive Breast Health Club and receive emails alerting you to new articles we publish on breast cancer risk reduction (on left sidebar).
+Please “like” our Facebook page or “Follow” to join our Proactive Breast Health Club and receive emails alerting you to new blog posts about DCIS and healthy living.